getodk/docs/docs/form-datasets.rst

   Dia

 ************************
-Form datasets
+Form Datasets
 ************************

 Workflows sometimes require access to historical data, standard data tables, lists of people, or other information.
 You can include that data directly in the form, attach it as a CSV file, or define it in an Entity List which can be shared between forms.
 All of these sources of data can be used to build select questions or to look up specific values.

 Internal datasets are defined in the **choices** sheet of an XLSForm and are typically used as choices for :ref:`selects <select-widgets>`.
 You can also define a dataset in the **choices** sheet to :ref:`look up values <referencing-values-in-datasets>` based on user input.
 Learn how to define internal datasets in the section on :ref:`selects <select-widgets>`.

 External datasets can either be files that get attached to the form or :doc:`Entity Lists <central-entities>`.
 Entity Lists can be thought of as CSVs that are managed by ODK Central so that data collected by one form submission can be automatically accessible in other forms in the same project.
-The also can be shared between forms and can be updated by form submissions.

 External datasets, whether they are attached files or Entity Lists, are useful when:

 * data comes from another system.
 Using external datasets generally requires fewer steps than adding the data to a form definition.
 * data needs to change over time.
 External datasets can be updated without modifying the form definition.
 * data is reused between forms.
 It may be easier to attach the same data file to multiple forms instead of copying the data into all the form definitions.
-Entity Lists can be shared between forms.
+Entity Lists are often even more convenient because they be shared between forms and automatically kept up-to-date.
 * the same forms are used in different contexts.
-For example, the exact same form definition could be used in multiple countries with different data files or Entity Lists listing regions, local products, etc.
+For example, the exact same form definition could be used in multiple countries with different data files or Entity Lists representing districts, species, or products.

 The more dynamic the data is, the more likely you are to benefit from Entity Lists over attached files.

 .. note::

   Most mobile devices released in 2019 or later can handle lists of 50,000 or more elements without slowing down.
-If you experience Collect slowing down, please share the size of the dataset, the device you are using, and any expressions that reference the dataset on `the community forum <https://forum.getodk.org/c/support/6>`_ or to support@getodk.org.
+If you experience ODK Collect slowing down, please share the size of the dataset, the device you are using, and any expressions that reference the dataset on `the community forum <https://forum.getodk.org/c/support/6>`_ or to support@getodk.org.

 .. _selects-from-csv: